How to hang and take 360° pictures of your necklaces in a photo studio?

 5. Go for it!

 Is your test animation successful?
-Your device and lighting settings too?
+Your camera settings and lighting too?
 Save them for future 360-degree photographs of similar necklaces.
 Create profiles for the shooting (camera and lighting), but also for the positioning and, as we will see in step 6, for the characteristics of the 360° animation.

 6. Launch and customize your 360° animation